jorgegomzar/whisper-django/README.md

 ## Motivation

-A person close to me (an English teacher) needed to create review English speakings and an easy way to quickly generate educational material out of media content.
+A person close to me (an English teacher) needed a tool to ease speakings reviews and to quickly generate educational material out of media content.

 ## Available functionalities